isacciobota/SHARPE/README.md

 cd SHARPE
 ```

-2. Run this commands for instalation of dependencies:
+2. Run this commands for installation of dependencies:

 ```
 pip install -r requirements.txt